anooj1483/no-bads/README.md

    filter = new NoBads({languages:['en']});

-var word = "Where is that wtf" console.log(filter.isBad(word));
+var word = "Where is that hell" console.log(filter.isBad(word));
 ```